The KIT Motion-Language Dataset

 \section{Acknowledgments}

 We would like to thank the numerous volunteers that helped make this dataset possible by providing the annotations in natural language.
 In particular, we would like to thank the staff members and students at the H\textsuperscript{2}T lab and students of the ``Robotik II'' lecture during the summer term of 2016 at the Karlsruhe Institute of Technology.
 While we cannot list each annotator, we would like to acknowledge the five people that contributed the most annotations (excluding the authors): Max Hertel, uaejd (anonymous), Vera Schumacher, Laura Tessin, and Inna Belyantseva.
 A complete and up-to-date list of annotators is available online.
-The research leading to these result has received funding from the European Union's Horizon 2020 Research and Innovation Programme and Seventh Framework Programme under grant agreements no. 611909 (KoroiBot), no. 643950 (SecondHands), and no. 643666 (I-Support).
+The research leading to these result has received funding from the H\textsuperscript{2}T lab, the German Research Foundation (DFG) in the SPP 1527 (Autonomous learning) and the European Union's Horizon 2020 Research and Innovation Programme and Seventh Framework Programme under grant agreements no. 611832 (WALK-MAN), no. 611909 (KoroiBot), no. 643950 (SecondHands), and no. 643666 (I-Support).
 Part of the motion data used in this project was obtained from the CMU MoCap Database (mocap.cs.cmu.edu), which was created with funding from NSF EIA-0196217.